All Episodes

 We allow anybody to come over.

-It doesn't matter whether they want to come over to work and go after the American dream, and I think Emily would would even contend that in many cases these people come over and they become a drain on the system.
+And I think Emily would even contend that in many cases, these people come over and they become a drain on the system.

-And I can certainly tell you, and I know you're gonna harp that as a personal anecdote, but I don't think I'm the only one that my ancestors who came over did not necessarily come with tremendous skill set, but they worked hard and then their children worked hard and became educated, and I do believe that is part of the American story.
+And I can certainly tell you, and I know you're going to harp that as a personal anecdote, but I don't think I'm the only one that my ancestors who came over did not necessarily come with tremendous skill sets, but they worked hard, and then their children worked hard and became educated.

-We're talking about f decades ago.
+We're talking about decades ago.

-We can all can concede that the immigration system at the time brought over people that didn't speak the language and all that, but they came over with a work ethic.
+We can all concede that the immigration system at the time brought over people that didn't speak the language and all that, but they came over with a work ethic.

 The answer is no.

-Because they've learned that the American system, welfare system, the system of entitlement will let you live better by doing nothing.
+Because they've learned that the American system, welfare system, the system of entitlement, will let you live better by doing nothing.

 And we have far too many of those folks.